tea-hkim/react-for-beginner/README.md

 #### 2. What was used to make the `Basic Movie Application`

      1. useState
-     2. react-router-dom (which is updated in 2021)
+     2. react-router-dom (which was updated in 2021)
      3. map function
      4. useParams
      5. Link to